 Consideration of Recommendations by Shareholders.
 It is the policy of the Governance and Nominating Committee of the Board of Directors of the Company to consider director candidates recommended by shareholders who appear to be qualified to serve on the Company's Board of Directors.
 The Governance and Nominating Committee may choose not to consider an unsolicited recommendation if no vacancy exists on the Board and the Governance and Nominating Committee does not perceive a need to increase the size of the Board.
-In order to avoid the unnecessary use of the Governance and Nominating Committee's resources, the Governance and Nominating Committee will consider only those director candidates recommended in accordance with the procedures set forth below.
+In order to avoid the unnecessary use of the Governance and Nominating Committee vill consider only those director candidates recommended in accordance with the procedures set forth below.